MaybeShewill-CV/lanenet-lane-detection/README.md

 to generate a train.txt and a val.txt to record the data used for training the model.

 The training samples are consist of three components.
 A binary segmentation label file and a instance segmentation label file and the original image.
-The binary segmentation use 255 to represent the lane field and o for the rest.
+The binary segmentation use 255 to represent the lane field and 0 for the rest.
 The instance use different pixel value to represent different lane field and 0 for the rest.

 All your training image will be scaled into the same scale according to the config file.